Géza Lakatos: Prime Minister

 In August 1944 supporters of Lakatos and Horthy, armed with one tank, overthrew the German-installed government of Döme Sztójay.
 Lakatos's military government (also called shadow-army, since they operated in complete secrecy) stopped the deportation of Hungarian Jews, with acting Interior Minister Béla Horváth ordering Hungarian gendarmes to use deadly force against any deportation effort.
 Lakatos also reopened peace talks with the Allies that had previously been begun by Miklós Kállay.
 He even went as far as to begin talks with the Soviets.
-On 15 October 1944, Horthy tried to force the Germans out entirely and concluded an armistice with the Allies.
-However, when Horthy announced this in a nationwide radio address, the Germans kidnapped Horthy's son, Miklós Horthy, Jr., and Horthy surrendered to them.
-The far-right Arrow Cross Party, backed by the Germans, immediately staged a coup and took full control of the government.
-Lakatos was forced to resign that day, and was imprisoned by the Germans in Sopronkőhida.
-After that he was interned into Sopron.
+On 6 September 1944, Lakatos informed Horthy that the Red Army had broken through the German-Hungarian lines in the Carpathian mountains of Transylvania and would soon be on the Great Hungarian Plain.
+As such, Lakatos stated a decision about whatever to sign an armistice was needed immediately.
+The politicians from northern Transylvania such as Bela Teleki and Dániel Bánffy tended to be the ones most forceful in demanding an armistice such it was their only hope that northern Transylvania might stay with Hungary after the war and tended to be lobby Horthy and Lakatos most strongly to sign an armistice.